 - Prepare studio production materials including: rundowns, scripts, and equipment requirements

 Intern applicants must be currently enrolled at a college or university, or have recently (within past 6 months) graduated with a relevant degree.
 The internship program is unpaid and focused on education and training.

 Send resume and cover letter to:

 Wixom, MI 48393-2247

 *No telephone calls or third parties.
 Please include the title of the position in the subject line of the email.

-Detroit Educational Television Foundation, d/b/a Detroit Public Television and WRCJ FM 90.9, is an equal opportunity employer committed to a culturally diverse workforce.
+Detroit Educational Television Foundation, d/b/a Detroit Public Television and 90.9 WRCJ, is an equal opportunity employer committed to a culturally diverse workforce.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, national origin, gender, sexual orientation, gender identity, age, disability status, marital status, military status, or protected veteran status.
 Employment decisions at Detroit Public Television will be based on merit, qualifications, and abilities.
 The specific statements above are not intended to be all inclusive.